DMGW-Goethe/ScalarTensorWaveform/README.md

 # ScalarTensorWaveform

-We provide the NLO waveform of two inspiralling compact objects in massive scalar-tensor gravities.
+This code snippet contains the NLO waveform of two inspiralling compact objects in massive scalar-tensor gravities.
+We derived the waveform in our publication ... .